jooby-project/jooby/md/req.md

 ## locals

 Local attributes (a.k.a request attributes) are bound to the current request.
-They are created every time a new request comes in and destroyed at the end of the request.
+They are created every time a new request is received and destroyed at the end of the request cycle.

 ```java
 {